- For Women Facing a Breast Biopsy

 Appendix C: Mammograms: Finding hidden breast cancer

-One of the best things a woman age 40 or older can do to defend herself against breast cancer is have yearly screening mammograms.
+One of the best things a woman can do to defend herself against breast cancer is get regular screening mammograms.

 What is a mammogram?

 A mammogram is a special x-ray that makes a picture of the inside of the breast.
 Mammograms use radiation, but the amount is very low.
 The potential harm from this small amount of radiation is very small and far outweighed by the potential benefit.